Flux Variations of Fast Radio Bursts and Their Persistent Radio Sources: Evidence for a Shared Progenitor: data and analysis methods

 \subsubsection{Time-window–based paired correlation analysis}

-In addition to the ICCF analysis, we apply a time-window–based paired correlation method to test whether the FRB activity and the PRS emission exhibit synchronous variations on finite timescales, without assuming a fixed time lag.
+We employ a time-window–based paired correlation method to test whether the FRB activity and the PRS emission exhibit synchronous variations on finite timescales, without assuming a fixed time lag.
 For each PRS observation epoch, we compute the mean FRB activity proxy $\langle P\rangle$ within a symmetric time window centered on that epoch, and pair it with the corresponding PRS flux density.
 Correlations between the paired quantities are evaluated using both Pearson and Spearman statistics.

 To assess statistical significance, we perform permutation tests by randomly shuffling the window-averaged FRB activity values while keeping the PRS flux measurements fixed, and recomputing the correlation coefficients.
-This procedure is repeated for multiple window sizes to examine the robustness of the results across different timescales.
-Because the windowed pairs are not strictly independent, the permutation-based p-values are adopted as the primary measure of significance.
+We adopt 5000 permutations in this analysis.
+This choice provides a stable estimate of the empirical $p$-values while maintaining reasonable computational efficiency, and is commonly used in permutation-based analyses.
+Because the windowed pairs are not strictly independent, the permutation-based $p$-values are adopted as the primary measure of significance.
+We adopt a null hypothesis that the PRS flux density and FRB burst activity are uncorrelated, and a threshold of $p < 0.05$ is used to identify statistically significant correlations.

+We adopt representative time-window sizes comparable to the typical observational intervals of the data.
+These window sizes are not tuned to produce a specific outcome, but are chosen to explore the correlation behavior across different timescales.
+We find that the results remain qualitatively consistent across different window sizes, indicating that the conclusions are not sensitive to the exact binning scheme.